 With frailty becoming a growing condition amongst older adults, a new review to combat infirmity has found that GPs should look to “prescribe protein powders and weight lifting to pensioners to help reverse frailty”, according to The Daily Telegraph.

-According to the NHS website, frailty can affect “peoples' ability to carry out everyday activities, have a negative impact on quality of life and increase the risk of other health problems.”
+According to the National Library of Medicine, frailty can affect “peoples' ability to carry out everyday activities, have a negative impact on quality of life and increase the risk of other health problems.”
 As well as weak muscles, those suffering from frailty also usually have “conditions like arthritis, poor eyesight, deafness and memory problems.
 This means older people with frailty will walk slowly, get exhausted easily and struggle to get out of a chair or climb stairs,” says an NHS article.
 It’s issues like this that can mean they require a stair lift and other mobility aids, even within their home.

 The study, conducted by researchers from St Vincent’s University Hospital and Trinity College Dublin, studied a total of 15,690 people over the course of 46 studies, past and present.
 “The 46 studies used 17 different screening criteria to identify people living with frailty.